Our team at Fukushima Daiichi

-At Fukushima, the chief concern was removing Cesium from the millions of gallons of wastewater.
+At Fukushima, the chief concern was removing radioactive cesium from the millions of cubic meters of contaminated water.
 Cesium was the principal source of radioactive dose at the site and posed the greatest safety risk.
-It is a strong gamma emitter and one of the few ions found in nuclear waste that can penetrate steel piping.

-It was essential to capture the Cesium so workers could more safely navigate the site and begin the historic cleanup.
+It was essential to capture the cesium so workers could more safely navigate the site and begin the cleanup.

-The 1200 m3/day (320,000 gallons/day) rated system was assembled at Fukushima in nine days, followed by only one day of cold commissioning and three days of warm commissioning before hot startup with actual wastewater.
+The 1,200 m3/day rated system was assembled and commissioned at Fukushima Daiichi site in thirteen days, followed by only one day of cold commissioning and three days of warm commissioning before hot startup with actual wastewater.

-Our system helped TEPCO achieve cold shutdown status on December 16, 2011 by delivering the following results:
+Our system contributed to TEPCO achieving the cold shutdown status on December 16, 2011 by delivering the following results:

 Rapid eight-weeks for system design, fabrication, delivery and startup

 Achieved cesium-removal goal of 99.9%

 Responsible for more than 70% of radioactivity removed at the site

 Processed more than 100,000 m3 of water